XIAZY/BiliBite/README.md

 # License
 This project is licensed under GPL v3.

-You ARE NOT ALLOWED to upload this app to the App Store under your account without the consent from me.
+You are NOT ALLOWED to upload this app to the App Store or release any signed binary package (i.e. end-user installable) under your account without the consent from me.